-Legalwise Seminars Pty Ltd (Legalwise Seminars or we, us or our) deals with information privacy in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs) set out in the Privacy Act and the Privacy Act 1993 (NZ).
+Legalwise Seminars Pty Ltd (Legalwise Seminars or we, us or our) deals with information privacy in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs) set out in the Privacy Act 2000 (NZ).
 We also comply with the Spam Act 2003 (Cth)and The Unsolicited Electronic Messages Act 2007 (NZ) which imposes restrictions on sending emails and other types of commercial electronic messages.

 Legalwise Seminars uses the services of certain third party service providers which may have offices or other operations outside of Australia and New Zealand.